virani1997/Introduction-to-HTML/README.md

-A basic project after first class on HTML
+A demo of a basic project I want from my students after first class on HTML